Gertrude Rosenthal: Early years

-Gertrude Rosenthal was born in Mayen, Germany in 1903.
+Gertrude Rosenthal was born in Mayen, German Empire in 1903.
 In 1923, she received her baccalaureate, but with the financial strife that beset Germany in the wake of World War I, Rosenthal was unable to advance directly to university.
 She obtained a job in the bookstore Kolnische Zeiting where she read many volumes about art history which fostered her interest and expertise in the subject until she had the funds to enroll in the University of Cologne.
 Rosenthal also wrote a column in the newspaper about art, dance, theater, and books.
-In 1931, Gertrude Rosenthal earned her PhD, writing her dissertation about 17th and 18th century Scotch, Italian, and French painters.
+In 1931, Gertrude Rosenthal earned her PhD, writing her dissertation about 17th and 18th century Scottish, Italian, and French painters.
 Although she wanted to study Antoine Watteau in France, her professor did not let her; thus, she went to Rome to study French sculpture of the High Baroque period instead.
 Eventually, Rosenthal travelled to Avignon and studied at the Sorbonne (building) in Paris.